HexaField/decentralized-agent-coding-framework/readme.md

 ## What it is

 - Single orchestrator image that runs on your machine and peers with others over Tailscale
-- Per‑organization Kubernetes clusters for scheduling agent pods and workloads
+- Per‑organization Kubernetes clusters (Talos-managed) for scheduling agent pods and workloads
 - Clear separation of user vs. agent identity and credentials
 - Agents that build context, code, test, document, and open PRs automatically
 - AI‑enhanced dashboard for visibility and natural‑language control